manikandansv/madhi-design/design/lld/LLD_Phase1_Intake_Milestones.md

 Phase 1 is intentionally structured as a command-driven domain workflow.
 The UI sends commands, the application/domain layer handles orchestration, and the result is emitted as events that update the plan state.
 This keeps the business model clean without prematurely overcommitting to an actor runtime.

+### Product scope guardrail

+Madhi is a planning and decision-support system, not a regulated financial advice engine.
+It may generate scenario-based allocation guidance across asset classes such as equities, mutual funds, gold, real estate, debt, and emergency cash, but every output must be labeled as a planning scenario using the user's profile and assumptions.
+The system must never present a scenario as a definitive personal investment instruction.

 ### Command/event model

 ```scala